Exercise Physiology

 Justin completed his PhD at the University of Queensland in 2018 examining the role of hydration in motorsport performance.
 He plans to continue research into this field of sports science with attention towards the physiology of motorsport drivers.
 His research interests also centre around the musculoskeletal domain, examining the impact of exercise on inflammation and clinical outcomes for inflammatory arthritis conditions.

-Exercise Physiology programs
+Exercise Physiology Speciality Conditions

 Pulmonary rehabilitation